Applications for 2018-20 will open on Friday 9th February 2018.

 If you are successful in your application and you have not yet completed your course, we will make a conditional offer based on achieving a 2:1.

-No. If you fulfil the other characteristics in the person specification you are very welcome to apply.
+If you fulfil the other characteristics in the person specification you are very welcome to apply.
 Whether or not you are an internal candidate does not score you additional points in the recruitment process.

 Please note that the internship and Graduate Scheme are not intended to lead on to one another.
 They are separate routes into the company and are designed to lead to different kinds of role.

 No. ATG does not sponsor candidates.
 You must have the right to work in the UK in order to apply.
+We understand that Britain’s negotiations on leaving the EU cast some uncertainty on this matter; if you have eligibility to work in the UK under current rules you are eligible to apply.

 The recruitment process includes an application form, a telephone interview, an assessment day and a panel interview.